bbauska/W3Cx-5of5/README.md

 The break here means &quot;ignore all the other cases&quot;.

-So, when you put a break after each case, it&apos;s a bit like the &quot;if&hellip;else&quot; example we saw earlier: only one block of instructions will be executed here...
+When you put a break after each case, it&apos;s a bit like the &quot;if&hellip;else&quot; example we saw earlier: only one block of instructions will be executed here...

-So you can see that the 3 different versions with the naive if, the if-else statement and the switch, give the same result.
+You can see that the 3 different versions with the naive if, the if-else statement and the switch, give the same result.

 Be careful because sometimes, if you forget to use a &quot;break&quot;, you can